stevedonovan/gentle-intro/readme.md

 ## Learning Where to Find the Ropes

 It's time to start using the documentation.
-This will be installed on your machine, on Linux and MacOS it's at `/usr/local/share/doc/rust/html/std/index.html`; go there in your browser and make a bookmark.
+This will be installed on your machine, and you can use `rustup doc --std` to open it in a browser.

 Note the _search_ field at the top, since this is going to be your friend; it operates completely offline.

 Let's say we want to see where the mathematical functions are, so search for 'cos'.
 The first two hits show it defined for both single and double-precision floating point numbers.
 It is defined on the _value itself_ as a method, like so: